cvhciKIT/sloth/doc/concepts.rst

 labels.
 Again, there are some default formats which the label tool can deal with out of the box (among others YAML and JSON, which resemble the textual representation above).
-However, you are free to define your own loading and saving routines for your labels (see :doc:`Containers`).
+However, you are free to define your own loading and saving routines for your labels (see :doc:`containers`).
 This allows you for example to support legacy third-party label formats without the need of converting them to JSON first.